How to write a

 To do that, your content strategy needs to answer a number of important questions:

-• How will we measure content success?
-What are the leading and lagging indicators of success and how do they map to broader business objectives?
+- How will we measure content success?
+What are the leading and lagging indicators of success and how do these content marketing metrics map to broader business objectives?

 It’s crucial to have a content strategy in place well before you create or distribute any content because your strategy ensures the content you invest valuable resources in — like bandwidth and budget — will actually be of benefit to overarching business goals.
 Plus, with a clear-cut strategy in place, it’s easier to translate those goals into the channels and content pieces you’ll create down the line.